-- Approximately 28 seminar/webinar days over 18-months dedicated to formal group study (both inperson & virtually) plus approximately 22 travel study tour days. - In addition 8-10 days in travel to/from seminars is anticipated. - Further time in independent study analyzing a specific issue through an Issue Analysis Group Project. - Preparation for seminars (background reading/daily chair or other duty preparations). - Follow-up after seminars and tours (articles, web-site reports, media releases, thank you letters). - Additional time spent promoting AALP events and fund-raising, including a minimum of one event as participant and one as alumni in the year after graduation. - > \$3000 to \$5000 in additional personal expenses over tuition.
+- Approximately 28 seminar/webinar days over 18-months dedicated to formal group study (both inperson & virtually) plus approximately 22 travel study tour days. - > In addition 8-10 days in travel to/from seminars is anticipated. - > Further time in independent study analyzing a specific issue through an Issue Analysis Group Project. - Preparation for seminars (background reading/ daily chair or other duty preparations). - > Follow-up after seminars and tours (articles, web-site reports, media releases, thank you letters). - Additional time spent promoting AALP events and fund-raising, including a minimum of one event as participant and one as alumni in the year after graduation. - \$3000 to \$5000 in additional personal expenses over tuition (gratuities, travel visa/vaccinations/passport/insurance, hospitality, some meals, tourism and other miscellaneous items).